 Located near a bend in the Rillito river, the Tucson Waldorf School campus is a natural bounty in the desert, situated in the heart of the Finger Rock Watershed of the Santa Catalina Mountains in Tucson, Arizona.
 Our students enjoy an expansive and secure 10-acre campus located in the Binghampton Historic District – an educational, farming and cultural corridor in the heart of Tucson.
-Manicured playing fields, shaded play areas, a biodynamic garden, playgrounds, archery range as well as our treasured goat pen and chicken coop provide the children with the fresh air and space they need to thrive in childhood.
+Manicured playing fields, shaded play areas, a biodynamic garden, playgrounds, and archery range, as well as our treasured goat pen and chicken coop, provide the children with the fresh air and space they need to thrive in childhood.

 Our students also have numerous opportunities to explore locally on weekly foot excursions with their teachers to surrounding areas such as Native Seeds SEARCH, important historic landmarks, and after school to the JCC.